Rheumatoid Arthritis

 - Eat a healthy diet.

-RA can cause other health problems.
-Your hands may become bent or twisted (deformed).
+If left intreated, RA can cause other health problems.
+Your hands may become bent or twisted.
+Other joints can become deformed.
+Inflammation will affect your cartilage and bones.
 Lung and heart problems may also occur.
 Contact your healthcare provider if you notice any new symptoms or problems.

 FOR MORE INFORMATION